plotly/academy/_react/4-redux-state-management.md

 /* … */
 ```

 And that's it, everything should be working again now.
-Look how easy to handle our components are, how nicely everything is separeted by concern and how easy it would be to add a new feature to our app!
+Look how easy it is to handle our components, how nicely everything is separeted by concern and how easy it would be to add a new feature to our app!
 That's the power of redux, our application is easier to reason about and to handle, instead of having one massive top-level `App` component we separate the concerns properly.

 Now, let's find out how we can make our app so much more performant with immutable datastructures in [Part 5: ImmutableJS](/react/5-immutable-data/)!